firefly-cpp/NiaAML/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

+## Contributing

+We encourage you to contribute to NiaAML!
+Please check out the [Contributing to NiaAML guide](CONTRIBUTING.md) for guidelines about how to proceed.

+Everyone interacting in NiaAML's codebases, issue trackers, chat rooms and mailing lists is expected to follow the NiaAML [code of conduct](CODE_OF_CONDUCT.md).

 ## Licence

 This package is distributed under the MIT License.
 This license can be found online at <http://www.opensource.org/licenses/MIT>.